⚠️ Use credit cards responsibly!

 How to protect yourself

 Criminal Identity theft is the least common use of stolen identities, but it’s also the hardest one to protect yourself from.
 If you suspect that you may be a victim of criminal identity theft or if you’re denied a job due to criminal records not belonging to you, then obtain legal counsel from an attorney immediately.
-You can sign up to companies like Identity Force who offer dark web monitoring services so you get alerts about activity found on the dark web attached to your personal information.
-They also include a $1,000,000 identity theft insurance that will cover your legal fees or other losses if god forbid it’s needed.
+You can sign up to companies like Identity Force that offer dark web monitoring services so you get alerts about activity found on the dark web attached to your personal information.
+They also include a $1,000,000 identity theft insurance that will cover your legal fees or other losses if, G-d forbid it’s needed.

 Recap